Blizzard Talks ‘Overwatch,’ ‘Hearthstone’ On Nintendo Switch

 If you think the Nintendo Switch is cool now, imagine how much cooler it would be with Blizzard’s Overwatch and Hearthstone titles on it.

-The Nintendo Switch has been phenomenal ever since it released last March 3, breaking Nintendo records and headlining as the fastest-selling games console in the Japanese company’s history, Telegraphreported.
+The Nintendo Switch has been phenomenal ever since it released last March 3, breaking Nintendo records and headlining as the fastest-selling games console in the Japanese company’s history, Telegraph reported.
 And this level of success for the Nintendo Switch is astounding given the hybrid console handheld only released with a handful of titles, one of them being the deal-breaking title The Legend of Zelda: Breath of the Wild.

 But the question is, after you tire yourself with The Legend of Zelda: Breath of the Wild, what are you left with?
 Will the Nintendo Switch become a one-hit wonder that will fall into the ashes of Zelda months into its release?